 Our three boys aged 9, 11 and 13 were keen to see whether there are really any “White Rocks” to be seen, and they weren’t to be disappointed.

 From Paperbark Flats Picnic Area (access via School Road, Redbank Plains) we headed up the multi-use trail.
-As it was a weekend, it was great to see so many people getting “green therapy”, some with their dogs, some on mountain bikes.
+As it was a weekend, it was great to see so many people getting “green therapy”, some on mountain bikes.
 The multi-use trail is a wide dirt track that provides easy walking, despite the sandy surface.
 It wasn’t steep but it climbed fairly steadily for a couple of kilometres.
 Although this track isn’t the most interesting part of the walk, Eli had a great time running up ahead to hide behind a tree to try to scare us, though it didn’t work.
 Next time he wants to do that he shouldn’t wear a red shirt!

 The terrain quickly changed to a rocky path that took us to the southern end of White Rock.
 It was lovely to see the grass trees in flower and the bees busy, gathering nectar from the flowery spikes.
 After about 5 minutes, the track winds around the base of White Rock itself and what an amazing majestic rock feature it is to look up to.
 The shapes and colours of the rock above us towered over the track as we walked in the shade of the massive rock outcrop.